lfcourtney/test-azurerm_storage_account/README.md

 terraform init
 ```

-2. Fill out the values: Open the `terraform.tfvars` file and update the dummy placeholders with your real environment configuration:
+2. Fill out the values: Create a new file in the project root: `terraform.tfvars`.
+Copy the dummy content shown below into this file and update the dummy placeholders with your real environment configuration:

 ```bash
 Terraform